vschaik/Conjugate-Gradient/.ipynb_checkpoints/README-checkpoint.md

 Start reading at [CG00.ipynb](https://github.com/vschaik/Conjugate-Gradient/blob/master/CG00.ipynb)

-**Edit** I've updated these in January 2021 to use the %matplotlib widget environment for compatibility with JupyterLab.
+**Edit** I've updated these in January 2021 and again in March 2023 to use the %matplotlib widget environment for compatibility with JupyterLab.
 For this to work you will need to have installed the ipympl package and the jupyterlabs-widget extension.
 For instructions see [here](https://github.com/matplotlib/ipympl)